 The gently sloping sandy beach and swimming area offer a great way to cool down on hot, sunny days.
 Parents and caregivers are advised that the beach and swimming area are not supervised.
 Sorry, no dogs allowed on the beach.

 Organized groups are welcome to camp at the Selwyn Beach Conservation Area by contacting Otonabee Conservation’s administrative office (705-745-5791, ext.
 0) to make a reservation.
+The camping rates for 2018 are as follows: $6.00 per person per night for organized groups and $9.50 per person per night for unorganized groups (for definitions, please refer to the fact sheet).
 Family and group camping is also available at the Warsaw Caves Conservation Area and Campground near Warsaw and Beavermead Campground in Peterborough.

 The Selwyn Beach Conservation Area is closed now and will re-open in 2018.